VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 on the write-side, and placing a copy of the change onto the queue that pushes the change to the read-side.

+> **GaryPersona:** This eventual consistency might not be able to
+> guarantee the same order of updates in the read side as in the write
+> side.

 This solution does not suffer from the potential performance problems that you saw in the original solution if you assume that the messaging infrastructure allows you to quickly add messages to a queue.
 This